NIT-Administrative-Systems/AS-CloudDocs/docs-site.md

 # Documentation Site
 Want to build a docs site like this one?
 This site is generated from markdown files by [VuePress](https://vuepress.vuejs.org/), built by [GitHub Actions](https://docs.github.com/en/actions), and deployed with [GitHub Pages](https://pages.github.com/).

-For a public website, there is no cost associated with any of this.
+There is no cost associated with any of this.

 ## Overview
 **VuePress sites** are optimized for technical documentation.
 Content is written as markdown files.
 VuePress compiles the markdown files into html.
 Behind the scenes Vue takes over and turns the HTML into components and presents it all as a single-page application.
 If you'd like a more detailed understanding of how it works, see the [VuePress documentation](https://v1.vuepress.vuejs.org/guide/).

 **GitHub Actions** builds the site: it takes the markdown files in the default GitHub branch, runs the VuePress build script, and pushes the built files back to a different GitHub branch which will be used for publishing the site.

-The site is hosted from that branch via **GitHub pages**, which is a free and easy way to host directly from your GitHub repository.
+The site is hosted from that branch via **GitHub Pages**, which is a free and easy way to host directly from your GitHub repository.

-AS previously used TravisCI instead of GitHub Actions.
-However, in November 2020, [TravisCI announced changes to their business model and began limiting builds for public repositories](https://blog.travis-ci.com/oss-announcement).

 ## Benefits
 ### Minimal Development